Dixie State University

 - DSC is a publicly supported institution'authorized by the Utah State Board of Regents'with two interdependent tiers.
 DSC offers associate degrees and certificate programs that meet the needs of students, the community and the state.
 The College also offers baccalaureate programs in high demand areas and in core or foundational areas consistent with four-year colleges.
 Dixie State College enhances its campus climate by promoting cultural and demographic diversity, and by inviting students to participate in its open-door, post-secondary educational programs.

-- The teacher population of 330 teachers has grown by 15% over five years.
+- The teacher population of 330 teachers has stayed relatively flat over five years.

 |Dixie State University||(UT) Community College Avg.|

 |Institution Level||Four or more years||Four or more years|

 |Institution Control||Public||Private, non-profit|